nomad-hzb/autoperosol/README.md

   * [Footnotes](#footnotes)

 ## About TFSCO
 The Thin-film solar cell ontology (TFSCO) is a domain ontology that provides a model  of the manufacturing and characterization of perovskite solar cells.
 The TFSCO has been under development since 2022.
 The OWL-File was created using [Protégé](https://protege.stanford.edu/).
 Protégé may be used for viewing and editing the ontology.
-The TFSCO classes can be viewed via the MatPortal.org (Link below).
+The TFSCO classes can be viewed via the MatPortal.org Repository(Link below).

 ## Use of TFSCO
 Efforts have been made to implement a Nomad<sup>1</sup> database/structure that enables a linkage between the ontology classes and the research data stored via the IRI.
 This secures a sustainable and machine readable data structure based on the of the ontology and a user friendly interface with quality of life features like filters, plots and histograms from Nomad.